dot-collective/website/projects/readme.md

 Place each new project in its own folder within its category.
 This can be done by adding a new file and typing the project name followed by a forward slach like such / and then followed by a readme.md to define a text file with markdown editing.
 You will get the hang of this im sure.

-Categories: Career Project Experience, Instalations, Web Design, Graphic Design
+Categories: Career Project Experience, Architecture, Instalations, Web Design, Graphic Design